 Accounting is the process by which the network access control system can provide data that depicts the user’s or entity’s access.
 This added accountability ensures that network and system resources are used appropriately.

-With the current threat landscape and data significance, businesses can’t rely on the perimeter firewall and anti-virus solutions only.
+With the current threat landscape and data significance, businesses can’t rely only on the perimeter firewall and anti-virus solutions.
 Defence in depth principle requires a layered approach towards security while balancing usability and other security elements to ensure cyber security returns.

 Effective access controls should be applied to ensure authorised users have pain free access and unauthorised access attempts are logged, monitored and responded to in line with security policies.
 One of the methods to identify the gaps in your security strategy covering controls is third party validation exercises such as network penetration testing assessments that include reviews of key components such as authentication, authorisation, logging, monitoring.
 Get in touch to discuss your primary security concerns or discuss our access control security services.
 We offer a free consultation to help you make informed choices about your environment while providing flexibility and transparency around deliverables, costs and time frames.